tabarra/txAdmin/docs/recipe.md

 ## Tasks
 Tasks/actions are executed sequentially, and any failure in the chain stops the process.
 Attention: careful with the number of spaces used in the indentation.
+Every task can contain a `timeoutSeconds` option to increase it's defautl value.

 **Available Actions:**
 - [download_github](#download_github)